prime31/Nez/Nez.Persistence/JSON_README.md

 ```

-To use a `JsonTypeConverter` you just have to tell Json about it by sticking it in your JsonSettings object or using one of the convenience methods:
+To use a `JsonTypeConverter` you just have to tell Json about it by sticking it in your JsonSettings object:

 ```csharp
 var doodle = new Doodle();